Located literally at the end of the road, Key West has welcomed gay travelers for decades.

 Caribbean House (226 Petronia St; 877-296-0999), Parisian-owned, five-minute walk from Duval Street, gay-friendly budget choice, ten no-frills rooms, all the amenities.

-Coral Tree Inn/ Oasis Guesthouse/ Coconut Grove Guesthouse complex (822/823 Fleming St; 800-362-7477), Key West's largest gay resort, sophisticated and international with spacious rooms.
-Oasis and Coconut Grove guesthouses connected by garden pathway, have balconies and sun decks for luxurious, secluded relaxation; hot tubs, pools, afternoon "social."
-Quieter Coral Tree Inn has cool marble floors, and a pleasant pool area.
+Coconut Grove Guesthouse complex (815 Fleming St; 800-362-7477), large gay resort, sophisticated and international with spacious rooms. buildings connected by garden pathway, balconies and sun decks, luxurious, secluded relaxation; hot tubs, pools, afternoon "social."

 Curry House (806 Fleming St) historic 1889 B&B, nine guest rooms, full, hot country breakfast, heated swimming pool, indoor or outdoor seatings, library/lounge, WiFi, cable TV.